 If necessary, provide further explanation.
-(Required explanation if column selected was
+(Required explanation if column selected was This narrative is empty.

 Instructional Practices Status Structured grouping practices are used to meet student needs.
 Full Implementation Flexible instructional time or other schedule-related practices are used to meet student needs.
 Full Implementation Differentiated instruction is used to meet student needs.
 Full Implementation A variety of practices that may include structured grouping, flexible scheduling and differentiated instruction are used to meet the needs of gifted students.
 Full Implementation